open-contracting/standard/docs/getting_started/change_history.md

 #### Packaging

-When publishing, records should be always published wrapped in a Record Package , with a URI leading to a copy of the package and record.The following animation shows the relationship between the individual releases published during the life of a contracting process and the record for the contracting process.
+When publishing, records should be always published wrapped in a Record Package , with a URI leading to a copy of the package and record.